joeshope/gitlab_repo_json/README.md

 REQUIRED:

-GITLAB_ULR - This should match your gitlab URL for on-prem deployments or use https://gitlab.com otherwise.
+GITLAB_URL - This should match your gitlab URL for on-prem deployments or use https://gitlab.com otherwise.

 GITLAB_GROUP_ID - This is available in the Gitlab UI or Gitlab API (https://docs.gitlab.com/ee/api/groups.html)